yash-khaitan/Flipkart-clone/README.md

-# flipkart-clone
+# flipkart-clone 🛒
-This is a flipkart (home page) clone made from react.js.
+This is a flipkart (home page) clone made with the help of following tools:

+HTML 🦴
+CSS 🎨
+React.js 👩‍💻
+Material UI (for icons) 🍧
+Firebase (for hosting) 🏹